deeto15/Personal/README.md

-This project kind of became a rabbit hole.
+This project kind of became a rabbit hole with a lot of folders.
 Navigate into the my-basic-website folder, then the backend folder.
 All code should be executed from there

 The following packages are required: express==4.18.3